SkoolNotes/Taproot/2020ISOS101/KBAintNesSoNotes.md

 and about how its not worth it to explore the roots of behavior

 this reading talks a lot about the point of evolutionary psychology, claiming that how things came to doesn't matter -- only how things are.
 Of course, the obvious rebuttal is that through understanding the way things came to be, we can better understand them as they exist now.
 The author argues that this rarely happens.
 I wonder if anyone is actually reading this discussion point.
-Anyways, I would argue that understanding the way things developed also illuminates, well, how things develop.
+Anyways, I would argue that understanding the way things develop allows us to gain an understanding of emergent properties and therefore how the future will develop.

+also illuminates, well, how things develop.
+This understanding is now becoming hugely important,